DataScienceNepal/datascience-ai-machinelearning-resources/Product.md

     + Feasibility risk: can our engineers build this with the technology available, the time available, and the skill­sets available on the team?
     + Stakeholder risk: are the different parts of the company ok with this proposed solution?
+    + Business viability risk (whether this solution also works for the various aspects of our business)

 <h2><a name="resources">Learning Resources</a></h2>